rchicoli/docker-log-elasticsearch/README.md

 You need to install Docker Engine >= 1.12 and Elasticsearch application.
 Additional information about Docker plugins [can be found here](https://docs.docker.com/engine/extend/plugins_logging/).

+## Incompatible docker version

+It was found a bug with docker version `17.09.0~ce`.
+Currently I've been developing this plugin using the docker version `17.05.0~ce`.
+Before going stable I will add a cross test for multiple docker versions.

 ### How to install

 The following command will download and enable the plugin.